Women in Science Project

 - By the beginning of May poster titles will be due See Wetterhahn page for information on the symposium and advice on preparing a poster

-- Thursday, May 22 - Annual Wetterhahn Science Symposium and poster session, Thursday.
-Each student will be responsible for creating a scientific poster and attending the symposium.
-Posters must be taken away at the end of the Symposium.
+- May 22 (Thursday) : Annual Karen E. Wetterhahn Science Symposium and poster session.
+Each intern will be responsible for creating a scientific poster and attending the symposium.

 - May 28 (Wednesday) Spring term classes end at 5:50 pm